-“Brother Cobweb” will be published later this year, 2019.
+“Brother Cobweb” will be published by Open Books Publishing during the Easter season 2020.
 More details to come .

 The following are two quotes that informed me during the long process of writing “Brother Cobweb.”